Acute cholecystitis

 Symptoms

-The main symptom is pain in the upper right side or upper middle of your belly that usually lasts at least 30 minutes.
+The main symptom of acute cholecystitis is pain in the upper right side or upper middle of your belly that usually lasts at least 30 minutes.
 You may feel:

 - Sharp, cramping, or dull pain